senecajs/seneca-mem-store/README.md

 ### Native Driver
 This store is an in memory store and as such does not require the need of a native driver.

-## Releases

-#### 0.4.0 - 2015-11-25
-- the memory store follows the specification of seneca stores
-- linted the codebase to folow the seneca styleguide

-#### 0.3.1 - 2015-06-16
--  export action responds with object: {json: "..."}

-#### 0.3.0 - 2015-06-16
-- cmd:import/export no longer uses filesystem, just accepts/provides JSON string.
-Prep for Seneca 0.6.2.

 ## Contributing
 The [Senecajs org][] encourages open participation.
 If you feel you can help in any way, be it with